Weather Preparedness Information 2016

 Resources: Floods and droughts - USA Today.
 There are many useful links to flood and water-related resources here, including real-time flood information, flood causes and forecasting, and information about the basics of water.

-What to Do Before an Earthquake - Federal Emergency Management Agency.
-Designed to help you identify potential hazards before they occur, this site helps you prepare for a potential earthquake.
-There is also and Earthquake Safety Checklist.
+Earthquakes - Federal Emergency Management Agency.
+Designed to help you identify potential hazards before they occur, this site helps you prepare for a potential earthquake before, during, and after.
+There is also a great list of Resources on this page, near the bottom.

-Earthquake Preparedness Tips - Earthquake: Duck, Cover & Hold (pdf ~150k) - California Governor's Office of Emergency Services.
+Preparing Your Family For An Earthquake (pdf ~150k) - California Governor's Office of Emergency Services.
 No matter where you are, you should know how to protect yourself and others during an earthquake.
 This PDF file will explain how.
 They also have a Duck, Cover and Hold Drill.

-Rays Awareness - The Weather Channel.
+US UV Index Forecast - The Weather Channel.
 You may only consider some areas of the planet to be a sun-burn risk, but the truth is your skin is prone to the dangers of sun overexposure anywhere.
-Check the UV Outlook Index before going outdoors, to see if sunblock is needed.
+Check the US UV Index Forecast before going outdoors, to see if sunblock is needed.
 Pay special attention to children and infants.